jlikhuva/blog/README.md

 Hello!
-I am scientist working in NYC.
+I am scientist working in Cambridge MA.

 Below, you'll find a random collection of notes that I made over the course of my study and work.
 Although most of the notes are about core ideas in computer science (Data Structures & Algorithms, Reinforcement Learning, and Computational Geometry), a few are about ideas from Molecular Biology and Bioinformatics.
 I wrote the notes in order to _deeply_ understand the foundational ideas in these areas of knowledge.
 I am distilling them here for future reference.
 If you find any bugs (errors or hard to understand sections) feel free to open a PR with the intended fix.